Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: The Proposed Dataset

 Unlike tile images, \texttt{PAVEMENT\_EDGE} cannot be directly cut and split because: (1) some edges $e=(v_a,v_b)$ may have one vertex $v_a$ in a patch while the other vertex $v_b$ in another patch; (2) some road boundaries may be cut into multiple pieces by different patches.
 For the former, we replace the vertex outside the patch (i.e., $v_b$) with the intersection point of $e$ and the patch edge.
 For the latter, we split the corresponding road boundaries into multiple instances and update \texttt{PAVEMENT\_EDGE}.

 After processing \texttt{PAVEMENT\_EDGE}, for each patch, the ground-truth road boundary is still a set of polylines $G_{gt}=\{G_{gt}^i\}^N_{i=1}$.
 Each polyline represents an road-boundary graph instance $G_{gt}^i=(V_{i},E_{i})$, where $V_{i}$ and $E_{i}$ are the set of vertices and edges in $G_{gt}^i$, respectively.
-Since edges in a graph can be easily obtained by connecting two adjacent vertices, the edge set $E_i$ is omitted.
-Note that $G_{gt}^i$ is sparsely distributed (i.e., adjacent vertices are not eight-neighbor to each other in the image coordinate system).
+Vertices $V_{i}$ are recorded in a list, and then edges in a graph can be easily obtained by connecting two neighboring vertices in the list, thus the edge set $E_i$ is omitted.
+Note that $G_{gt}^i$ is sparsely distributed (i.e., adjacent vertices are not eight-neighboring to each other in the image coordinate system).